The Kinematics of Completely-Faceted Surfaces: Topological Events

-Several questions immediately arise: \begin{description} \item[1] How can we effectively characterize a ``reconnection''? \item[2] How many virtual reconnections are there to search? \item[3] How can we efficiently list all these choices? \item[4] Can we be sure a good reconnection exists? \item[5] Is this reconnection unique? \end{description} For our method to be effective, all but the last of these questions must be answered satisfactorily.
+To guarantee a geometrically consistent reconnection, we must search through all \emph{virtual} reconnections until we find one that does not result in any self-intersecting facets.
+Several questions immediately arise: \begin{enumerate} \item How can we effectively characterize a {}``reconnection''? \item How many virtual reconnections are there to search? \item How can we efficiently list all these choices? \item Can we be sure a good reconnection exists? \item Is this reconnection unique? \end{enumerate} For our method to be effective, all but the last of these questions must be answered satisfactorily.
 The detailed answers to (1-3) are found in the appendix, but we will summarize them here.
 The edges and junctions created during an $O(n)$ reconnection may be effectively characterized as a binary tree with $n-2$ nodes.
-The number of $m-$noded binary trees is given by the \emph{Catalan number} $\mathcal{C}_m = \frac{2n!}{n!(n+1)!}$.
-Finally, these trees may be efficiently listed using a greedy recursive algorithm in $O(\mathcal{C}_m)$ time.
+The number of $m-$noded binary trees is given by the \emph{Catalan number} $\mathcal{C}_{m}=\frac{2n!}{n!(n+1)!}$.
+Finally, these trees may be efficiently listed using a greedy recursive algorithm in $O(\mathcal{C}_{m})$ time.
 For the fourth question regarding existence, we argue heuristically that a facet reaching zero area proves the existence of its own reconnection, since a surface with a zero-area facet is functionally the same as the surface with that facet removed.
 We then assume the existence of that same reconnection for some window of time before the facet reaches zero.
 A fuller proof would appeal to manifold theory.
 Finally, the fifth question regarding uniqueness is addressed in Section~\ref{sec: non-uniqueness}.

 Having established these facts, we have a robust method for reconnecting an arbitrary far field of facets.
-Before considering some special cases of this method, let us summarize the general process so far: Whenever facets smaller than a threshold area are detected, we: \begin{description} \item[a] remove them, leaving a hole in the mesh. \item[b] list all virtual reconnections (VR's) as n-node binary trees. \item[c] use associated neighbor relationships to find edge locations. \item[d] test each VR until one with no intersecting edges is found. \end{description} We note that this approach represents a comprehensive reconnection method for \emph{any} cellular network problem.
+Before considering some special cases of this method, let us summarize the general process so far: Whenever facets smaller than a threshold area are detected, we: \begin{enumerate} \item remove them, leaving a hole in the mesh. \item list all virtual reconnections (VR's) as n-node binary trees. \item use associated neighbor relationships to find edge locations. \item test each VR until one with no intersecting edges is found. \end{enumerate} We note that this approach represents a comprehensive reconnection method for \emph{any} cellular network problem.
 Though it is necessary for the faceted surface problem, it may be useful in any situation where a verifiably optimal reconnection is sought.